TMC Industry Updates

 In order to begin the process of harmonization, chemicals must be evaluated based on specific criteria to identify health and physical hazards.
 Once the hazards have been identified, the chemicals will be appropriately labeled based on the updated standard and safety data sheets will be created in a consistent format.
 This information will be provided to customers utilizing the hazardous chemicals.

 Eventually all employers having hazardous chemicals in their workplace must have the chemicals appropriately labeled and they must obtain a Safety Data Sheet for each item.
-Appropriate training based on the classification will be required for chemicals in use.
+Appropriate employee training based on the classification will be required for chemicals in use.

 Out-patient facilities will notice the most change in the following two areas: